 MySQL EXPORT_SET function is one of the String Function, which returns a string using the separator, on and Off arguments, bit value, and the number of bits.

 Let me show you how to write MySQL String EXPORT_SET Function query to return a string using bit values and number of bits with an example.

 The basic syntax of EXPORT_SET of a string in MySQL is as shown below:

 - Bits: It converts the given value to binary value or Bits.

 - On_Str and Off_Str: If the first argument bit value is 1, then this is returned.
 Otherwise, Off_String value returned.

 - Number of Bits: Total number of bits to compare.

 The MySQL string EXPORT_SET function returns a string using the bit values, On and Off string with separators.
 The following query shows multiple ways to use this EXPORT_SET function.

-Here, we will take first statement for the analysis purpose. bits = 5 = 0101.
-As we said earlier, it starts from right to left So, first bit is 1 and it returns On_String A. Next one is 0, so it returns Off_String B. Do the same for the remaining two.
+Here, we take the first statement for the analysis purpose. bits = 5 = 0101.
+As we said earlier, it starts from right to left.
+So, the first bit is 1, and it returns On_String A. The next one is 0, so it returns Off_String B. Do the same for the remaining two.